What's in this article?

 Drip marketing campaigns involve sending out a series of emails or texts based on specific consumer actions or triggers.

-For example, if someone signs up for your newsletter or submits their contact information on your mortgage website, they will automatically receive specific emails based on your drip campaigns.
+For example, if someone signs up for a newsletter or submits their contact information on your mortgage website, they will automatically receive specific emails based on your drip campaigns.

 Drip emails make staying in touch with potential, current, or past clients effortless, so you can continue nurturing your mortgage leads for as long as it takes them to close.